 Early February is an excellent time to cut back roses growing in your landscape.
 Hybrid tea and grandiflora roses, in particular, should be pruned around this time every year.
 Otherwise, these roses tend to become leggy, less vigorous and unattractive and do not bloom as well.

 If you have purchased or intend to purchase new rose bushes, you don’t have to worry about pruning them.
-Newly purchased roses have already been pruned, and no further pruning is required.
+Newly purchased roses already have been pruned and require no further pruning.

-When pruning roses, use sharp bypass-type hand pruners that make clean cuts and minimize damage to the stems.
-I always wear a sturdy pair of leather gloves and long sleeves because no matter how careful you are, thorny roses can painfully puncture or scratch your hands and arms.
-Should you need to cut canes larger than one-half inch in diameter, you should use loppers.
+When you prune roses, use sharp, by-pass-type, hand pruners that make clean cuts and minimize damage to the stems when they cut.
+You always should wear a sturdy pair of leather gloves and long sleeves because no matter how careful you are, thorny roses can painfully puncture or scratch your hands and arms.
+If you need to cut canes larger than one-half inch in diameter, use loppers.

 Pruning hybrid tea and grandiflora roses

 When pruning hybrid tea and grandiflora roses, first prune out all diseased or dead canes, cutting them back to their point of origin.
-Weak, spindly canes the diameter of a pencil or less should also be removed the same way.
-A good rose bush should have four to eight strong healthy canes the diameter of your finger or larger after this first step.
+Weak, spindly canes the diameter of a pencil or less also should be removed in the same way.
+A good rose bush should have four to eight strong, healthy canes the diameter of your finger or larger after this first step.

 Pruning other types of roses

-Everblooming old garden roses, floribunda roses, polyantha roses and landscape roses are also prune in late January or early February.
+Everblooming old garden roses, floribunda roses, polyantha roses and landscape roses may be pruned now.
 These roses, in general, have more pleasing shapes without severe pruning.
 They are only lightly shaped under most circumstances unless there is a need to control their size.

 If you need to control the size, first cut especially tall, vigorous canes back to about half the height of the rest of the bush.
 Then, cut back or trim less-vigorous growth to shape and reduce the overall size of the bush.
 Don’t forget to prune out any dead or badly diseased canes as well.